clearlinux/clear-linux-documentation/source/guides/network/wifi.rst

 Configure Wi-Fi
 ###############

 We recommend using `NetworkManager <https://developer.gnome.org/NetworkManager/stable/NetworkManager.html>`_ to manage network connections.
-If you choose to connect to Wi-Fi while using the live installer image, your Wi-Fi settings will be added to your system during the installation process.
+If you choose to connect to Wi-Fi while using the
+:ref:`live installer <bare-metal-install-desktop>` image, your Wi-Fi settings will be added to your system during the installation process.

 NetworkManager provides three simple methods for configuring Wi-Fi.